Curriculum Vitae for Richard Drake

-His book publications include Byzantium for Rome: The Politics of Nostalgia in Umbertian Italy, 1878-1900 (Chapel Hill: University of North Carolina Press, 1980; paperback appeared in 2012); The Revolutionary Mystique and Terrorism in Contemporary Italy (Bloomington and Indianapolis: Indiana University Press, 1989; winner of the Society for Italian Historical Studies’ Marraro Prize); and The Aldo Moro Murder Case (Cambridge and London: Harvard University Press, 1995; translated into Italian in 1996 as Il caso Aldo Moro: Una tragedia italiana vista da uno storico americano by Il Saggiatore of Milan).
+His book publications include Byzantium for Rome: The Politics of Nostalgia in Umbertian Italy, 1878-1900 (Chapel Hill: University of North Carolina Press, 1980; paperback appeared in 2012); The Revolutionary Mystique and Terrorism in Contemporary Italy (Bloomington and Indianapolis: Indiana University Press, 1989; winner of the Society for Italian Historical Studies’ Marraro Prize; 2cd edition forthcoming); and The Aldo Moro Murder Case (Cambridge and London: Harvard University Press, 1995; translated into Italian in 1996 as Il caso Aldo Moro: Una tragedia italiana vista da uno storico americano by Il Saggiatore of Milan).
 The book was reviewed in more than three dozen publications here and in Europe, including The New York Times, The New Yorker, The Washington Post, and La Repubblica.
 The University of Montana named him the Distinguished Scholar of the year for 1996.
 A five-year update of the Moro book appeared in the June 2001 issue of The Journal of Modern History, “Why the Moro Trials Have Not Settled the Moro Murder Case: A Problem in Political and Intellectual History.”
 This article was translated into Italian with the title “Cultura della rivoluzione e delitto Moro: Le teorie della cospirazione contro la verità che fa male” and published in the November-December 2001 issue of Nuova Storia Contemporanea.
 In connection with a project on ideological extremism in Italy, he received a National Endowment for the Humanities research fellowship for the 1999-2000 academic year.
 Harvard University Press then published Apostles and Agitators: Italy’s Marxist Revolutionary Tradition in 2003.
 Le Lettere publishing house in Florence brought out an Italian translation of the book, Apostoli e agitatori: La tradizione rivoluzionaria marxista in Italia, in November of 2008.
 The Education of an Anti-Imperialist: Robert La Follette and U.S. Expansion (University of Wisconsin Press) appeared in 2013.
 His current book project, “The Return of Charles Beard, the Master Historian of American Imperialism,” is forthcoming from Cornell University Press in the fall of 2018.